google/coding-with-chrome/doc/MODES.md

    for the file type (cwc.file.Type).

-3. The modder (cwc.mode.Modder) build the UI, loads the content and defines the used renderer according the mode config (cwc.mode.ConfigData).
+3. The modder (cwc.mode.Modder) build the UI, loads the content and defines the used renderer according to the mode config (cwc.mode.ConfigData).

 Add a new file_type
 --------------------